felipegarcia130/Ros2/README.md

   **Requirements:**

-  Computer with access to Zoom, Ubuntu 22.04 and ROS Humble Installed (Full installation).
+  Computer with access to Zoom, Ubuntu 22.04 and ROS Humble Installed (Full installation) or  MCR2 Virtual Machine.

 ### Session 2: ROS Practicalities
-  This session covers the more in depth topic of ROS.
+  This session covers the topic of ROS in more depth.
   #### Topics:
  * ROS Namespaces
  * ROS Parameters